-The nation of Amalek makes its first nefarious appearance in the Torah right after the Exodus.
+The nation of Amalek makes its first nefarious appearance in the Torah2 right after the Exodus.
 God has just brought the world's mightiest civilization to its knees.
 Egypt is reeling after the plagues.
-Its army has been decimated at the Red Sea.
+Its army has been decimated at the Reed Sea.
 Its entire slave population has been liberated and is marching forward to the Promised Land.
-At this point, the freed Israelites are considered invincible by all the nations who have heard of their miraculous escape.
-All the nations but one.
-All the nations but Amalek.